 “Reactivity and life-saving response, and then strategy, preemptive news and the capacity to address root causes of the problems — the two can be done together.
 But, you need both.
 You cannot have one or the other.”

 In addition to developing and expanding their work with NGOs, Maietta and his team are also working to enhance the humanitarian leadership graduate programs of two universities in France and Australia.
 The aim is to ready the next generation of humanitarian managers and directors for the global challenges ahead.
 This leadership is crucial for the creation of lasting and effective change within NGOs.

-“We strongly believe that the humanitarian actors today are very good tacticians, because they are very, very reactive,” Maietta said, “but the humanitarian system needs to have strategic leaders, leaders that can handle strategy in a very complex way, because the context where we are interacting is very complex.”
+“We strongly believe that the humanitarian actors today are very good tacticians because they are very, very reactive,” Maietta said, “but the humanitarian system needs to have strategic leaders, leaders that can handle strategy in a very complex way because the context where we are interacting is very complex.”

 The IARAN additionally publishes between 35 and 50 reports a year on a variety of issues, ranging from alleviating poverty to addressing undernutrition to responding to global migration crises.
-It will also produce a book in the next year that will discuss the organization’s findings from the last four years, including how it developed its methodology and promoted organizational change in Save the Children and Action Against Hunger.
+It will also produce a book in the next year that will discuss the organization’s findings from the last four years, including how it developed its methodology and promoted an organizational change in Save the Children and Action Against Hunger.

 While the IARAN and its many projects are instrumental in promoting change within humanitarian organizations, the organizations themselves must act for any real progress to occur.